d4vidsha/scheduler/docs/development.md

 # Development

 Here you can find the general development instructions for all new contributors.
-This guide serves as your first step into this project.
-Later in the guide, you can find more specific instructions for the frontend or backend.
+This guide serves as your first proper introduction into this project.
+Later in the guide, you can find more specific instructions for the frontend or backend development.
+Lastly, make sure you have read [CONTRIBUTING.md](CONTRIBUTING.md) before coming here.

 ## Contents